ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

   pip install tabulate
 ```

-Prior running the code, you also have to download your user data from the Netflix website:
+Prior running the code, you have to download your user data from the Netflix website:
 ```
 https://www.netflix.com/account/getmyinfo
 ```